jmischler72/tfaws/README.md

 - **Auto Profile Switching:**
   Place a `.awsprofile` file containing the profile name in any directory.
-When you `cd` or open a terminal into that directory, `chctx` will automatically switch to the specified profile.
+When you `cd` or open a terminal into that directory, `tfaws` will automatically switch to the specified profile.

   ```sh
   echo "profile1" > ~/Documents/terraform-project/profile1/.awsprofile